johan-adriaans/SyringeHelper/README.md

 <a href="./images/openscad.png"><img src="./images/openscad.png" width="400"></a>

+## How did you calibrate?
+We started by just measuring the index size of a full syringe.
+So for a syringe for 30 units of insulin, we would measure the distance between 0 and 30 units in millimeters and use that to calculate a ratio.
+After that we did some test prints with 3 steps of 10 units to fine-tune this ratio.
+We went a bit overboard and bought a precision balance ([Kern pcb 250-3](https://www.kern-sohn.com/cgi-bin/cosmoshop/lshop.cgi?action=suche&ls=en&gesamt_zeilen=0&fresh=1&suchbegriff=PCB%20250-3)) to measure our results.
+This scale can repeatably measure down to 1 microgram, so we filled our syringes with water and we were able to ensure our results were correct and repeatable.
+We discovered the plastic part of the syringe is dependable enough to use as a measurement support.
+Luckily only the printed index is imprecise.

 ## Disclaimer
 Please test your print before using.
 This was all calibrated for my 3D Printer (Creality Ender 3 V2).
 Do not assume my measurements are correct for your syringes.
 Test them on at least 10 syringes and decide for yourself if you feel comfortable using them.